Doctor0Evil/World-of-Darkwood/README.md

   personality_system_ref: engine/npc/PersonalitySystem
 ```

-Each session documents which tilesets, creatures, characters, encounters, and engine hooks were created or modified, plus a concrete `next_session_entry_point` so there is never a “blank page” moment.[4][3]
+Each session documents which tilesets, creatures, characters, encounters, and engine hooks were created or modified, plus a concrete `next_session_entry_point` so there is never a “blank page” moment.

 ***